TGElder/finance/README.md

 # CSV Files #

-The tool is backed by four CSV files.
+The application is backed by four CSV files.
 See the **test** folder for examples.
 Note that amounts are always in whole numbers (e.g. pennies instead of pounds).

 ## readings.csv ##